earthly/earthly/docs/guides/multi-platform.md

 ### Linux

-On linux, QEMU needs to be installed manually.
+On Linux, QEMU needs to be installed manually.
 On Ubuntu, this can be achieved by running:

 ```bash
 sudo apt-get install qemu binfmt-support qemu-user-static